 We are dedicated to ensuring that the safeguarding of adults with care and support needs is a key priority.
 Everyone has the right to live a life free from abuse and neglect.

-If you believe someone is being abused or is at risk of harm, please report your concern to us.
+If you believe someone is being abused or is at risk of harm, please report your concern to us by clicking the button on the right.

 Who is at risk